top of page

 For walks, grocery store trips, and outings around the city, this stroller has become our daily companion.
 Adding the bassinet makes it the perfect setup when we want to take him somewhere cozy and quiet.
 It is our new go to stroller and I actually look forward to taking it out.

-For me, there is so much to love about this stroller.
+There is so much to love about this stroller.
 It pushes smoothly, feels unbelievably lightweight, and has that quiet glide that makes strolling around feel effortless.
 The low canopy helps create a darker, more peaceful spot when my fourteen month old needs a nap while we are out, and he falls asleep with almost no effort.
 And... the undercarriage basket is a great size for shopping trips.
 When the stroller is folded, it becomes so narrow and compact that it actually gave me more trunk space again, which I did not expect.
+It's really easy to use, comfortable for the baby, compact for storage, and still stylish enough to feel like a premium choice.

 Buy it on Amazon today for: $1,349.00 with FREE returns

-8. Peg Perego - Volo Carry On Stroller
+7. Peg Perego - Best Carry-On Stroller

 Flying with a stroller can feel complicated, but flying without one when you have a baby or a toddler is an outright nightmare.
-I have flown overseas with all six of my children again and again, and honestly it feels like an act of heroism every time.
+I have flown overseas with all six of my children again and again, and it feels like an act of heroism every time.
 I always tell myself to expect the worst so that maybe it will not feel so overwhelming once the trip begins.
 A stroller like this one makes the whole process much easier.

 For everyday use I usually prefer strollers with larger wheels, but for travel this one has so many helpful features that I did not hesitate.
 It folds easily, moves well, and truly feels like it was designed for parents who are juggling babies, bags, passports, and snacks all at once.

-FOLDING AND CARRYING:
+FOLDING & CARRYING:

 Opening it is simple.
 You release the clip on the side, and it pops right up.
 All I do is flip the top handle into place and it is ready to go.
 To close it, I press the buttons on the top handle and fold the handle down.
 From there the whole stroller folds in half and becomes incredibly compact.
 It is not necessarily a one handed movement, but once you have done it a couple of times it becomes second nature.